ravikuk92/new-app/README.md

 - Kubernetes manifests to run on Docker Desktop Kubernetes
 - GitHub Actions workflow to build and push images to Docker Hub and optionally deploy to Kubernetes

-Important: replace the placeholder image names in `k8s/*` with your Docker Hub username or set the `DOCKERHUB_USERNAME` secret in GitHub Actions (see below).
+Important: replace the placeholder image names in `k8s/*` with your Docker Hub username or set the `DOCKERHUB_USERNAME` secret in GitHub Actions (see below)..

 Quick overview
 1. Create two GitHub secrets in your repository settings: